Mr-A-Hacker/flask_rtsp_stream_version2/README.md

 # flask_rtsp_stream_version2

-**Upgraded LAN-only RTSP viewer and recorder** — rebuilt from scratch for forensic logging, legacy deployment, and Raspberry Pi optimization.
+**Upgraded LAN-only RTSP viewer and recorder** — rebuilt from scratch for forensic logging, cinematic deployment, and Raspberry Pi optimization.

 This is the newer version of [`flask_rtsp_stream`](https://github.com/Mr-A-Hacker/flask_rtsp_stream), now with:

-- 🔁 10-minute video recording segments
+- 🎥 **30-minute video recording segments**
-- 🧹 Auto-deletion after 2 hours
+- 🧹 **Auto-deletion after 4 hours**
-- 🧵 Safe threading with separate camera instances
+- 🧵 Safe threading with isolated camera instances
 - 🖥️ MJPEG stream viewer with fullscreen toggle
 - 🔄 Auto-refresh every 10 minutes (frontend only)
 - 🛡️ LAN-only operation — no cloud, no exposure

 ---